KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 This `sparse` object itself defines the `count` of elements that will be affected by the substitution.
 The `sparse.indices` property refers to a `bufferView` that contains the indices of the elements which will be replaced.
 The `sparse.values` refers to a `bufferView` that contains the actual data.

 In the example, the original geometry data is stored in the `bufferView` with index 1.
 It describes a rectangular array of vertices.
-The `sparse.indices` refer to the `bufferView` with index 2, which contains are the indices `[8, 10, 12]`.
-The `sparse.values` refers to the `bufferView` with index 3, which contains new vertex positions, namely `[(1,2,0), (3,3,0), (5,4,0)]`.
-The effect of applying the corresponding substitution is shown in Image 5f:
+The `sparse.indices` refer to the `bufferView` with index 2, which contains the indices `[8, 10, 12]`.
+The `sparse.values` refers to the `bufferView` with index 3, which contains new vertex positions, namely, `[(1,2,0), (3,3,0), (5,4,0)]`.
+The effect of applying the corresponding substitution is shown in Image 5f.

 <p align="center">
 <img src="images/simpleSparseAccessorDescription.png" /><br>
-<a name="simpleSparseAccessorDescription-png"></a>Image 5f: The substitution that is done with the sparse accessor
+<a name="simpleSparseAccessorDescription-png"></a>Image 5f: The substitution that is done with the sparse accessor.
 </p>